 Under Budget 2020 applicable from 1st April 2020 i.e. FY 2020-21, Dividend Distribution Tax (DDT) was abolished.
-As a result, the dividend received on equity shares and mutual funds which was earlier exempt is now taxable at slab rates.
+As a result, the dividend received on equity shares and mutual funds which were earlier exempt under Section 10(35) of the Income Tax Act is now taxable at slab rates.
 It is taxable in the hands of the shareholder.
 Since the income would be taxable in the hands of the shareholder, TDS would be applicable.
 As a result, the Finance Minister introduced a new Section 194K to deduct TDS on Dividend from Mutual Funds.

-The person paying dividend on mutual funds should deduct TDS u/s 194K.
-The deduction is @ 10% on the amount of dividend, only if a resident shareholder’s total dividend in a financial year exceeds Rs.
-5,000.
-Sec 194K is applicable from 1st April 2020 i.e. FY 2020-21 onwards.
+The person paying dividends on mutual funds should deduct TDS u/s 194K.
+The deduction is at 10% on the number of dividends, only if a resident shareholder’s total dividend in a financial year exceeds INR 5,000.
+Section 194K is applicable from 1st April 2020 i.e. FY 2020-21 onwards.

 Section 194K – TDS on Dividend from Mutual Funds

-Shareholder resident in India earning dividend income on equity mutual funds will receive the amount after TDS under Sec 194K.
-Shareholder resident in India earning dividend income on equity shares will receive the amount after TDS under Sec 194.
-NRI investors/shareholders, earning dividend income will receive the amount after deduction of TDS under Sec 195.
+- Shareholder resident in India earning dividend income on equity mutual funds will receive the amount after TDS under Section 194K.
+Shareholder resident in India earning dividend income on equity shares will receive the amount after TDS under Section 194.
+NRI investors/shareholders, earning dividend income will receive the amount after deduction of TDS under Section 195.

 - Nature of Payment

-Sec 194K covers Payment of Dividend on Equity Mutual Funds to a resident shareholder exceeding Rs.
-5000 in a financial year.
+- Sec 194K covers Payment of Dividend on Equity Mutual Funds to a resident shareholder exceeding INR 5000 in a financial year.

 - Time of Payment

-Deductor should deduct TDS u/s 194K at the rate of 10% if the dividend amount exceeds Rs.
-5000.
+- Deductor should deduct TDS u/s 194K at the rate of 10% if the dividend amount exceeds INR 5000.
 If the payee does not provide the PAN, TDS shall be deducted at the rate of 20%

 - TDS Certificate